Maraviroc (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease, liver disease (including hepatitis B or C), heart disease, or low blood pressure.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease (including hepatitis B or C), heart or blood vessel disease, low blood pressure, or had a heart attack.

 - Your immune system may get stronger when you start taking HIV medicines.
 Tell your doctor right away if you notice any changes in your health.
 Sometimes the immune system will start to fight infections that were hidden in your body, such as pneumonia, herpes, or tuberculosis.